cambragol/advent-of-the-trinity/about.md

 layout: page
 permalink: /about.html
 title: About the Mod
-description: Threat of the Trinity aims to modify the original Dos Ultima IV to add additional content, via quests, locations and features.
+description: Threat of the Trinity aims to modify the original DOS Ultima IV to add additional content, via quests, locations, and features.
 It will also avoiding altering the original quest content as much as possible, permitting the game to be completed in the original fashion, whilst still making the new content available.
 A few bug fixes of the original code will also be added.
 tags: [about, ultima iv, mod, dos, addon]
 image:
   feature: apple2mode1.png